Val Picinich: Later life

 After leaving baseball, Picinich bought a chicken farm in Maine.
 He then worked as the personnel service and morale director for Bath Iron Works.
 In 1942, Picinich contracted bronchial influenza and was diagnosed with pneumonia a few days later.
 He died in Nobleboro, Maine, at the age of 46.
-He was survived by his parents, a wife, and a daughter.
+He was survived by his parents, a wife, and a daughter, Barbara.

+His daughter was married to Roland L. Bragg, U.S. Army paratrooper and the namesake of Fort Bragg.